spacechem-community-developers/SpaceChemTool/README.md

 # SpaceChemTool (SCT for friends)

+SpaceChemTool is a tool for import and exporting SpaceChem puzzle solutions.
+It aims to:

+* Minimize the time spent reproducing solutions
+* Provide solvers and results video with graphical aids for additional restrictions (atom barriers, no waldo zones etc.)
+* Provide solvers with a complete set of solutions for each completed round

-This repository contains the tool used for all the SpaceChem Tournaments after 2015.
+The tool was used for all the SpaceChem Tournaments after 2015.

+### Typical usage for round 1
-To download it use the `Clone or download` -> `Download ZIP` button over there.
+1. Download the tool using the `Clone or download` -> `Download ZIP` button over there

-In addition to the SCT, solvers will need puzzle directories, provided by the host:
+2. Open config.txt and replace Solver with your name in the USER=... line
+3. Open command prompt (cmd.exe) and go to the tool directory
+4. Run `build_windows.bat` (or `build_nix.sh`) to generate the .exe
+5. Get the first round from the host and copy it into the tool directory
+6. Run `SpaceChemTool play round1`
+7. Solve the puzzles
+8. Run `SpaceChemTool export round1` or `SpaceChemTool export <puzzle_name>` and send the exportedXXX.txt file generated (see output from the tool for the filename) to the host
+9. Wait for results to be published
+10. Run `SpaceChemTool import round1`
+11. Look at everyone's solutions in game

+### Typical usage for other rounds
+* Steps 5-11 as above with new round and puzzle names

+## Puzzle directories
-Each directory contains material for a round of the tournament:
+Each puzzle directory (`round1..N`) is provided by the host and contains material for a round of the tournament:
 * `*.puzzle` are the puzzles
 * `*.images` are reactor image patches for puzzles that have restrictions e.g.
     * barriers that atoms cannot pass through
     * cells that waldos cannot enter
 * `solutions.txt` contains exported solutions - this will be overwritten when multiple exports of a round are performed.
 This is likely to be changed in a later version of the tool.

-The root directory contains:
+## Content of the tool directory
 * `build_windows.bat` - batch file to build SpaceChemTool.exe on Windows
 * `build_nix.sh` - sh script to build SpaceChemTool.exe on MacOSX/Linux
 * `SpaceChemTool.exe` - the tool for importing/exporting puzzles and solutions (present after compilation)